w3c/html-ruby/explainers/ruby-tts.md

   一郎, a given name, can be Ichirō or Kazuo…

-* Names written in ideographs can occasionally be assigned non-standard readings through ruby, replacing the standard reading(s) that the reader would other otherwise have assumed.
+* Names written in ideographs can occasionally be assigned non-standard readings through ruby, replacing the standard reading(s) that the reader would otherwise have assumed.

 Therefore, attempting to determine pronunciation only from the base text is not fully reliable either.